 There are a ton of reasons to love this recipe, but chief among them are that it is:

 - Delicious, goes without saying, although I think I've said it three times so far.

 - Gluten-free.
 Yay.
 It's made almost entirely with almond flour, which I love love love.

 - Easy to prep.
 Everything comes together in a single bowl or in a food processor if you want to save yourself the wrist work (yes, I can get that lazy).

 - Is full of the delicious flavor of berries.
 I use a berry preserve to add flavor and to help bind the gluten-free cake, and I pile a ton of berries on top to add more freshness and flavor.

 - Has a pretty, pale pink color from the raspberry preserves I used.
 Kinda nice for Valentine's Day, don't you think?

 - Nutritious.
 Well, kinda.
 There is just a tiny amount of the natural sweetness of maple syrup added to this cake, and the rest of the sweetness comes from the preserves.
 Use a naturally sweetened or homemade preserve, if you want to control the type of sugar.
 I just used a store-bought one.
 Convenience, remember?

 This cake, I will add, was a huge hit with the kid of the house, and since it's healthy, I didn't feel bad at all cutting him that second slice when he asked for it.

-So that’s the list, and if you're still not captivated, how about just making this gluten-free Berry Almond Flour Cake and taking a bite.
+If you're still not captivated, how about just making this gluten-free Berry Almond Flour Cake and taking a bite.
 You'll be so smitten, you'll gobble the whole thing down in seconds.
 And that won't be such a bad thing.

-- 2 tbsp maple syrup
+- 2 tablespoon maple syrup

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

 - 3 cups superfine almond flour

-- 1/2 cup cornstarch
+- ½ cup cornstarch

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 1/4 tsp salt
+- ¼ teaspoon salt

 - 2 cups fresh berries and powdered sugar for garnish